cschung7/hypergraph/README.md

   It downloads S&P 500, NASDAQ, VIX, JPY/USD, EURO/USD, gold, WTI and the 10Y-2Y and 10Y-3M Treasury spreads.

 Both scripts require `yfinance`, `pandas`, `numpy`, and `networkx`.
+The list of dependencies is also available in `requirements.py` for reference.

 The hypergraph is formed by clustering tickers that exhibit a correlation above a threshold (default ``0.7``) and expanding these groups into cliques.
 Fundamentals are classified using quartiles so PER, PBR, EPS and market capitalization each receive a label of ``+1`` (top 25%), ``-1`` (bottom 25%) or ``0``.